MarkCLewis/SwiftVis2/README.md

 Currently scatter plots, bar charts, and histograms are the only plotting styles that are implemented.
 I'm building up [some examples](examples/examples.md) that can help you see how to do things.

 If you want to use SwiftVis2 in a shell/REPL, including the spark-shell, you can specify the SwiftVis2 JAR file on the command line with the -cp option.
-Once in the shell you need to import a few things and then run `FXRenderer.startShell()`.
+Once in the shell you need to import a few things probably including `swiftvis2.plotting._` and `swiftvis2.plotting.renderer._`.
+If you are using the FXRenderer you then run `FXRenderer.startShell()`.
 This is shown in the following example.
 You can then repeatedly call `FXRenderer` on various plots as long as you don't close the small window that comes up with `startShell`.
+If you are using the SwingRenderer, you can skip that step and just display plots.
+There won't be extra windows, but you need to be careful not to have your windows exit on close.

 ```scala
 import swiftvis2.plotting